- Section 3.01 Full-Time & Part-Time Status

 Students may enroll in Adult Education classes at only one of the City Colleges per term.
 However, students enrolled in Adult Education classes may enroll concurrently in Credit classes.

 City Colleges of Chicago is a non-attendance taking institution.
 For program or course specific attendance policies, refer to the instructor’s syllabus.
 The Instructor has the right to establish his/her own attendance policy for a course.
-It is the student’s responsibility to officially withdraw from classes (see WTH – Class Drop or Withdrawal).
+It is the student’s responsibility to officially withdraw from classes.
+Non-attendance does not withdrawal a student from classes (see WTH – Class Drop or Withdrawal).
 Failure to withdraw may result in mandatory payment of tuition/charges and/or a failing grade.
 Colleges reserve the right to administratively withdraw a student from classes for non-attendance.

 Policy history: Students Who Are Tardy.